-This warming cornmeal-thickened sugar pudding recipe comes to us from Ed Brown, chef-owner of Ed's Chowder House.
+This warming cornmeal-thickened sugar pudding recipe comes to us from Ed Brown, of Manhattan's now closed Ed's Chowder House.
 Read more about the history of the dessert in Looks Aren't Everything: An Ode to Indian Pudding.

 - 4 tbsp. unsalted butter, plus more for ramekins

 - 1 (2") piece of ginger, peeled and finely chopped

 - 1 vanilla bean, split lengthwise, seeds scraped and reserved

 - 2⁄3 cup yellow cornmeal